 For laboratories that frequently rely on our consumables, the QIAstock program maintains inventory on-site to keep up with their requirements.
 QIAGEN representatives make regular visits to replenish the stock and help with other needs, and we are automating this process with digital technologies.
 Easy-to-use online ordering, inventory monitoring and customer-driven changes make QIAstock an efficient system for providing ready access to our products for the hundreds of customers worldwide who use this program.

 Our business does not experience significant, predictable seasonality.
 Historically, a significant portion of our sales have been to researchers, universities, government laboratories and private foundations whose funding is dependent upon grants from government agencies, such as the National Institutes of Health and similar bodies.
-To the extent that our customers experience increases, decreases or delays in funding arrangements and budget approvals, and to the extent that any of our customers' activities are slowed, such as during times of higher unemployment, vacation periods or delays in the approval of government budgets, we may experience fluctuations in sales volumes during the year or delays from one period to the next in the recognition of sales.
+To the extent that our customers experience increases, decreases or delays in funding arrangements and budget approvals, and to the extent that customers' activities are slowed such as during times of higher unemployment, vacation periods or delays in approval of government budgets, we may experience fluctuations in sales volumes during the year or delays from one period to the next in the recognition of sales.
+Additionally, we have customers who are active in the diagnostics testing market, and sales to these customers fluctuate to the extent their activities are impacted by public health concerns such as the timing and severity of flu season.

 We have made and expect to continue to make investments in intellectual property.
-In 2018, our purchases of intangible assets totaled $41.0 million.
+In 2019, additions to our intangible assets outside of business combinations totaled $286.2 million.
 While we do not depend solely on any individual patent or technology, we are significantly dependent in the aggregate on technology that we own or license.
 Therefore, we consider protection of proprietary technologies and products one of the major keys to our business success.
 We rely on a combination of patents, licenses and trademarks to establish and protect proprietary rights.
-As of December 31, 2018, we owned 340 issued patents in the United States, 277 issued patents in Germany and 1,786 issued patents in other major industrialized countries.
-We had 576 pending patent applications.
+As of December 31, 2019, we owned 352 issued patents in the United States, 275 issued patents in Germany and 1,700 issued patents in other major industrialized countries.
+We had 558 pending patent applications.
 Our policy is to file patent applications in Western Europe, the United States and Japan.
 U.S. patents have a term of 17 years from the date of issue (for patents issued from applications submitted prior to June 8, 1995), or 20 years from the date of filing (in the case of patents issued from applications submitted on or after June 8, 1995).
 Patents in most other countries have a term of 20 years from the date of filing the patent application.
 We intend to aggressively prosecute and enforce patents and to otherwise protect our proprietary technologies.
 We also rely on trade secrets, know-how, continuing technological innovation and licensing opportunities to develop and maintain our competitive position.

 Our practice is to require employees, consultants, outside scientific collaborators, sponsored researchers and other advisers to execute confidentiality agreements upon commencement of their relationships with us.
 These agreements provide that all confidential information developed by or made known to the individual during the course of the relationship is to be kept confidential and not disclosed to third parties, subject to a right to publish certain information in scientific literature in certain circumstances and to other specific exceptions.
 In the case of our employees, the agreements provide that all inventions conceived by individuals in the course of their employment will be our exclusive property.